4 Dec 2019

-Sixty five women graduated this week from the new leadership and professional development course provided by the NSW Department of Primary Industries (DPI) Tocal College.
+Fifty-five inspiring rural women will today graduate from the leadership and professional development course provided by the NSW Department of Primary Industries Tocal College.

 The Generating Regionally Outstanding Women (GROW) course is a professional development and leadership program for regional women.
 It works to boost the participants’ leadership, management, communication, and networking skills, as well as provide tools to improve work health and safety and staff management in their businesses.

-Graduation ceremony host and DPI Deputy Director General, Agriculture Kate Lorimer-Ward said the GROW program is a great initiative to boost the leadership and skills for regional women.
+“The GROW program is a great initiative to boost the leadership skills for regional women, Ms Lorimer-Ward said.

-“I congratulate these inspirational graduates and acknowledge their dedication and hard work to achieve their great success.”
+“I congratulate today’s inspirational graduates and acknowledge their dedication and hard work to achieve their great success.”

 Media contact: Anne Brook (02) 6763 1163 or 0477 358 305